 Choosing an Emergency Bag

-When planning for emergencies, and possible evacuation scenarios, many different variables must be considered.
+When prepping for emergencies, and possible evacuation scenarios, many different variables must be considered.
 Different situations have different needs.
-You may not always be at home when one arises.
+For example, you may not always be at home when one arises.

 Read our Everyday Carry Tutorial.

 A Get Home Bag carries some of the larger items that wouldn't fit in an EDC but which are still really important to have close by.

 It should cover you for 24 hours with water, food, pandemic and weather protection, lighting, a larger cutting tool, basic sleeping and shelter needs, and a change of clothes.

 This would be a small sized backpack or sling bag.

 Read our Get Home Bag Tutorial.